david-grs/david-grs.github.io/_posts/2017-09-10-cpp-clang-travis-cmake-gtest-coveralls.markdown

   - cmake --build .
 {% endhighlight  %}

-Here, we are using the *apt* addon to install the *g++-6* package.
-You can add any packages or libraries from which your project depends.
+Here, we are using the *apt* add-on to install the *g++-6* package.
+You can add any packages or libraries on which your project depends.
 Alternatively, you can also use the last *clang* release to build your project:

 {% highlight yaml %}